AndrewZheng-1011/AndrewZheng-1011.github.io/_portfolio/96_perceptive_locomotion_unstructured_terrain.md

 </div>

 ## Hardware Results
-Hardware results w/ static walking gait for stairs of 6-12cm in height and 25cm in depth.
+Hardware results w/ static walking gait for stairs of 6-12cm in height and 25cm in depth and an environment with stepping stones.
 <div class="row">
     <div class="col locomotion_videos">
         <video width="360" height="240" controls="controls">